by Lerika Cross

 The Star Party probably had the highest attendance to date for any ScopeX – thank you to the West Rand Astronomy Club members and friends for your support.

-Summary of the presentations -
+Summary of the presentations - many thanks to all presenters:

 Johan Smit, ASSA Pretoria, presented his very popular “How a telescope sees” which includes how to build a simple telescope in < 5 min;

-Lolan Naicker, Coordinator for the Development of Astronomy at the SAAO, gave an informative talk on the initiatives, in Cape Town and the astronomical community as a whole, within the International Year of Astronomy programme -
+Lolan Naicker, Coordinator for the Development of Astronomy at the SAAO, gave an informative talk on the initiatives, in Cape Town and the astronomical community as a whole, within the International Year of Astronomy programme - a worldwide initiative during 2009 in celebration of the 400th anniversary of the first astronomical use of the telescope by Galileo;

 Paidamwoyo Mhangara, Remote Sensing Specialist from the CSIR Satellite Applications Centre or SAC, talked about “Applications for Earth Observation Satellite Imagery” and gave an overview of the remote sensing process discussing the most common satellite imagery applications and satellite image products supplied by the SAC and their applications in South Africa;

 Andrew Helsdon: presented Practical techniques for Polar Alignment.
 Chris Stewart writes: “Andrew began with a brief explanation of the reasons behind the need for polar alignment.
 These include finding objects by means of setting circles, tracking objects for visual or photographic purposes and avoiding the problem of field rotation during imaging.
 He then gave an overview of a number of practical methods of varying complexity and precision, by which polar alignment could be accomplished for both “normal” equatorial mounts and equatorial platforms.
-Although conceptually simple, accomplishing satisfactory alignment is tricky in practice -
+Although conceptually simple, accomplishing satisfactory alignment is tricky in practice - especially when high precision is required for long-duration imaging.
+It is hoped that having had the basics demystified in this presentation, the audience would be encouraged to further explore and ultimately adopt one or more of the techniques in order to enhance their viewing experience”.

 To all the people that helped make the event run smoothly, sincere thanks to: